SPIRE-GMU/binius-spire/README.md

 Having profilied the whole Binius scheme, we find the botlenecks lies in function extend().
 To be more specific, that is additive-ntt (inver_addi_ntt) which is most time consuming component.
 By profiling the code on i9-14900K CPU core, it takes 98.173 second to execute extend() function.

-Hence, this project focuses on accelerating function extend() in the ref code as a first step, before implementing the complete Binius on VCK-190.
+Hence, this project focuses on accelerating additive_ntt (inverse_additive_ntt) in the ref code as a first step, before implementing the complete Binius on VCK-190.

+The implementation is 4096-point NTT but remember the architecture is scalable for NTT in arbitrary length.

+Golden samples as well as coefficients are printed for convenient debug.

 ### Configuration of arbitrary-additive-NTT on VCK: